heyylateef/SwiftGETPOST/README.md

 - [JSON Placeholder](https://jsonplaceholder.typicode.com/)

 ## Code Example
 Look at Contents.swift.
 It is a Swift playgrounds file.
-Run the GET function by adding the following to line 67
+Run the GET/POST function by adding the following to line 67
 ```
 getRequest() // starts GET request on given URL
 postRequest() // starts POST request on given URL with payload that you supplied